ThePhaseless/Glare/README.md

 - The `setdpi.exe` tool.
 You can download it from [here](https://github.com/imniko/SetDPI/releases).
 - A display that can display the resolution of your client (you add custom resolutions in both AMD and Nvidia settings app)

+## Note
+The installation process for this script will be simplified once I do the installer like OG script.

 ## Usage

 The script accepts the following parameters: